 After: Less scar tissue, a more convenient way to take insulin, while still enjoying her favorite water activities.

-It’s a small and discrete patch that sticks to you like a Band-Aid®.
+It’s a small and discrete patch that sticks to you like an adhesive bandage.
 You change the port every three days.
 This means you don’t need to poke your skin every single time you need to take a shot.

 If you take an average of five shots a day, you can reduce the number of times you poke yourself from 150 to 10 in just 1 month!
 That’s 93% less pokes.